 - what type of an angle they take when they're trying to negotiate a case,

-As far as the San Fernando Valley courts go, I would consider Glendale, Burbank and Pasadena all kind of part of the Valley.
+As far as the San Fernando Valley Courts go, I would consider Glendale, Burbank, and Pasadena part of the Valley.
 Also, Van Nuys and San Fernando courts are a part of the San Fernando Valley.

-In other words, usually when you’re talking about serious cases and how harsh a particular courthouse is in the Valley, you’re going to look at the top of the DA’s office.
+In other words, usually, when you're talking about severe cases and how harsh a particular courthouse is in the Valley, you're going to look at the top of the DA's office.
 Whoever that head DA is, typically is going to dictate policy.

 New DA More Lenient on Crime

-We have now going throughout the Valley and the rest of Los Angeles county, there’s a new District Attorney who has taken over, and he has basically indicated that he is going to be much more lenient on crime.
-So, that has matriculated and got into the Valley courts.
+We have now gone throughout the Valley and the rest of Los Angeles County; a new District Attorney has taken over.
+He has stated that he will be much more lenient on crime.
+So, that has enrolled and got into the Valley courts.
 Of course, it depends on: